TAKE THE CHALLENGE

 OUTCOMES AND COURSES

-- Our physics students consistently obtain impressive Research Experiences for Undergraduates (REUs) for the summer – beating out their peers at other institutions for these coveted spots.
-Recent students have completed REUs at Louisiana State University, Argonne National Labs, Ohio State University, Cyclotron Institute at Texas A&M, University of Akron and University of Toledo.
+• Our physics students consistently obtain impressive Research Experiences for Undergraduates (REUs) for the summer – beating out their peers at other institutions for these coveted spots.
+Recent students have completed REUs at Louisiana State University, Argonne National Labs, Ohio State University, Cyclotron Institute at Texas A&M, Cleveland State University, University of Akron and University of Toledo.

-- Our graduates get accepted into top-notch graduate schools, including Ohio State University, Florida State University, Massachusetts Institute of Technology, West Virginia University, Pennsylvania State University Louisiana State University; and New Mexico State University.
+• Our graduates get accepted into top-notch graduate schools, including Georgia Tech, Ohio State University, Florida State University, Massachusetts Institute of Technology, West Virginia University, Pennsylvania State University Louisiana State University, and New Mexico State University.

 Here are some courses you will take as a physics major: